hoed/tripsynergy-hub/README.md

 - shadcn-ui
 - Tailwind CSS

+## Configuration
+If the software is configurable, describe it in detail, either here or in other documentation to which you link.

+## Usage
+Show users how to use the software.
+Be specific.
+Use appropriate formatting when showing code snippets.

+## How to test the software
+If the software includes automated tests, detail how to run those tests.

+## Known issues
+Document any known significant shortcomings with the software.

 ## Getting involved
 This section should detail why people should get involved and describe key areas you are currently focusing on; e.g., trying to get feedback on features, fixing certain bugs, building important pieces, etc.